Insiang: Reception and legacy

 Insiang received good reviews from foreign and domestic critics, some of whom called it Lino Brocka's masterpiece.
 Richard Brody of The New Yorker called it an "intense, furious melodrama" which "fuses its narrative energy with documentary veracity".
-Manohla Dargis of The New York Times said, "Throughout, Mr. Brocka, working with his excellent director of photography, Conrado Baltazar, creates images of startling power, like that of bloody hands clutching in the void."
+Manohla Dargis of The New York Times wrote "Throughout, Mr. Brocka, working with his excellent director of photography, Conrado Baltazar, creates images of startling power, like that of bloody hands clutching in the void."
 Nick Schager of Slant Magazine gave the film a score of 3.5 out of 4: "Brocka's portrait of familial treachery and societal abandonment channels its melodrama through the filter of neorealism, its story's heightened emotions kept at a simmer by an aesthetic at once verité-blunt and yet shrewdly, meticulously composed."

-José B. Capino of Film Comment said, "Brocka's handling of melodrama is nothing short of virtuoso."
+José B. Capino of Film Comment wrote "Brocka's handling of melodrama is nothing short of virtuoso."
 Michael Joshua Rowin of Reverse Shot (a Museum of the Moving Image publication) was, however, critical of its status as a masterpiece: "Insiang is all skeleton and little flesh: the actors trudge in front of the camera, woodenly recite the purely functional lines from Lamberto E. Antonio and Maria O'Hara's screenplay, and wait for Brocka to provide some sort of commentary.
 None arrives."

-The review-aggregation website Rotten Tomatoes gives the film a score of 100 percent, based on six critics, and a weighted average of 7.4 out of 10.
+Rotten Tomatoes gives the film a score of 100 percent, based on six critics, and a weighted average of 7.4 out of 10.
 O'Hara adapted the script into a play for the Tanghalang Pilipino (Philippine Theater) in 2004.
 The Philippine Star listed Insiang seventh on its 25 Most Memorable Films list in 2011.